Bootcamp-QA/javascript-test-exam-template/README.md

 ## E2E TEST EXECUTION

-1. Regression test scenarios are automated using Cypress and Cucumber, and run after each change through continuous integration with GitHub Actions.
+1. Regression test scenarios are automated using Cypress and Cucumber, and run weekly through continuous integration with GitHub Actions.

 ## AUTHOR